 Johnson, Janice (1993) B.A., University of Michigan, Ann Arbor; M.A., University of Idaho, Moscow.
 Associate Professor of ESL

 Johnson, Ray E. (1979) B.A., University of the Americas; M.A, Ph.D., University of California, Santa Barbara.
-Associate Dean, SCE
+Associate Professor of History; Associate Dean and Director, SCE Education Programs.